Last Updated on 7 September, 2021 by Samuelsson

 - Avoid smart beta ETFs because they have high trading costs and are already inherently rotated

-Basically, choosing ETFs with low costs for rotation strategies allows you to minimize the cost of trading and maximize profits.
+Basically, choosing ETFs with low costs for rotation trading strategies allows you to minimize the cost of trading and maximize profits.
 ETFs with high liquidity and large market capitalization can easily be bought or sold at any time.
 So, it is good to avoid ETFs with small market caps, low liquidity, or high fees since they can hurt performance.

 ETFs that track the broad market index in each country or the MSCI country series are a good way to get exposure to countries and regions and benefit markets that are in the bullish phase while staying away from those in the bearish phase.
-Also, while smart beta ETFs are fine for long-term investing, their risk management models and high management cost can dampen performance in the short term, so they are not good for rotation strategies.
+Also, while smart beta ETFs are fine for long-term investing, their risk management models and high management cost can dampen performance in the short term, so they are not good for rotational trading strategies.

 Furthermore, always avoid gimmicky funds, which invest in sectors that are hot at the time of launch.
 Here is why: most times, when a specific industry is doing well, ETF issuers will issue funds that invest in that sector, and the time tends to coincide with the peak in share prices for that industry, so over time, the liquidity in the ETF dries up.

-Common ETF rotation strategies
+Common ETF rotational trading strategies

 The objective of an ETF rotation strategy is to achieve better returns and keep risks low by trading various ETFs rather than buy and hold.
-There are many ETF rotation strategies out there, but most of them are based on momentum, valuations, and fundamentals data.
+There are many ETF rotation trading strategies out there, but most of them are based on momentum, valuations, and fundamentals data.
 Some even use multi-factor models that use both fundamental and technical analysis filters to avoid funds that have minimal chances of performing well.
 For example, a simple technical filter may be to avoid ETFs that are trading below their 200-day moving average since they are technically in a bear trend.

 Another filter would be to use the standard deviation of daily returns to avoid the most volatile ETFs in the universe you created earlier.
 You may also have rules for staying away from the market during a downturn.
 For example, you can sell off and move into cash when a broad market index or most of the ETFs in your universe enter a bear market.
-Since ETFs are usually less volatile than individual stocks, it is easier to move into cash without losing much with a portfolio of ETFs than with a portfolio of stocks, as the stocks would have lost much money before you realize what is happening.
+Since ETFs are usually less volatile than individual stocks, it is easier to move into cash without losing much with a portfolio of ETFs than with a portfolio of stocks in a strategy with rotational stocks, as the stocks would have lost much money before you realize what is happening.

-While all those are the factor you can use in creating your own rules, let’s look at some of the common ETF rotation strategies out there.
+While all those are the factor you can use in creating your own rules, let’s look at some of the common ETF rotation trading strategies out there.
 They include the following:

 - Simple momentum strategy